shanmuha/openshift-nginx-cartridge/README.md

 	remote: Starting Nginx
 	remote: nginx: [alert] could not open error log file: open() "error.log" failed (2: No such file or directory)

-This seems to be an error in deployment, as the error.log is written to and shows errors correctly when viewing the file.
+This seems to be something going odd during the deployment process, as when NGINX is running the error.log is written to and shows errors correctly when viewing the file.

 ### Compile options

 For those interested in upgrading this yourself at some point, perhaps for your own fork which you maintain, this is how I've done updates:

-SSH to an OpenShift gear (rhc app-show appname to get the address), go to $OPENSHIFT_TMP_DIR ($ cd $OPENSHIFT_TMP_DIR) and do a wget for the latest nginx and pcre and unpack them.
-Navigate into the nginx folder and you can configure with a command like this:
+SSH to an OpenShift gear (<code>rhc app-show appname</code> to get the address), go to $OPENSHIFT_TMP_DIR (<code>$ cd $OPENSHIFT_TMP_DIR</code>) and do a wget for the latest NGINX and PCRE and unpack them.
+Navigate into the created NGINX folder and you can configure the install, I've used this when compiling the binary included in this cartridge:

 	./configure --with-pcre=/tmp/pcre-8.36 --http-log-path=logs/access.log --error-log-path=logs/error.log --with-http_gzip_static_module --with-http_stub_status_module --with-http_ssl_module

-copy the objs/nginx file to $OPENSHIFT_DATA_DIR (cp objs/nginx $OPENSHIFT_DATA_DIR) exit, and scp the file to your local machine to which you've cloned this repository, place the binary in the properly named usr folder in the repo, and update the manifest file in the metadata folder, and some of the files in the bin folder.
+Run a <code>make</code> and when it is done copy the binary at <code>objs/nginx</code> to $OPENSHIFT_DATA_DIR (<code>cp objs/nginx $OPENSHIFT_DATA_DIR</code>) exit the SSH session.
+Now you can scp the file to your local machine (to which you've cloned this cartridge repository).
+Place the binary in the properly named <code>usr</code> folder, and update the manifest file in the metadata folder, and some of the files in the bin folder.
+Push it to a repo somewhere, test it on a new OpenShift gear.